-This policy defines prohibited discrimination, harassment (including sexual harassment), and retaliation; outlines reporting options and obligations; and describes the investigation process for complaints of Discriminatory Misconduct.
-Formal investigation and grievance procedures are set forth in the Standard Operating Procedures for Student Discriminatory Misconduct Allegations, the Employee Formal Process, as well as applicable collective bargaining agreements and the university's grievance policy.
+This policy defines prohibited discrimination, harassment, and retaliation; outlines reporting options and obligations; and describes the investigation process for complaints of Prohibited Conduct.
+Formal investigation and grievance procedures are set forth in the Standard Operation Procedures for Student Complaints, the Employee Formal Process, as well as applicable collective bargaining agreements and the university's grievance policy.